marmelab/react-admin/Fields.md

 ```
 {% endraw %}

-See [Intl.DateTimeformat documentation](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Objets_globaux/Date/toLocaleDateString) for the `options` prop syntax.
+See [Intl.DateTimeFormat documentation](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Objets_globaux/Date/toLocaleDateString) for the `options` prop syntax.

-**Tip**: If you need more formatting options than what `Intl.DateTimeformat` can provide, build your own field component leveraging a third-party library like [moment.js](http://momentjs.com/).
+**Tip**: If you need more formatting options than what `Intl.DateTimeFormat` can provide, build your own field component leveraging a third-party library like [moment.js](http://momentjs.com/).

 ## `<EmailField>`